gitHu6-newb/FoldingAtAltitude/README.md

   </slot>
 </config>
 ```
- Cntl x to exit, Y then ENTER to save
+ Ctrl x to exit, Y then ENTER to save

 ```
 sudo reboot